idaholab/moose/modules/solid_mechanics/doc/content/source/constraints/NodalStickConstraint.md

 !syntax description /Constraints/NodalStickConstraint

-Both a kinematic and a penalty formulations are implemented.
+Both kinematic and penalty formulations are implemented.

 For the penalty formulation, the contribution to the residual for the constrained nodes on the primary side is equal to